Teenager charged with Parsons Green London Tube attack

-(CNN)An 18-year-old man has been charged with attempted murder and maliciously causing an explosion in connection with the Parsons Green London Underground bombing a week ago, London's Metropolitan Police announced Friday.
+London (CNN)An 18-year-old man has been charged with attempted murder and maliciously causing an explosion in connection with the Parsons Green London Underground bombing a week ago, London's Metropolitan Police announced Friday.

 Ahmed Hassan is due to appear in court in London on Friday.